-On a weekly basis we regularly field sixteen sides across the age groups, with boys playing on Saturday’s in a very competitive ‘block’ fixture list and in occasional mid-week fixtures and cup matches.
+The School regularly fields sixteen sides across the age groups, with teams playing on Saturday’s in a competitive ‘block’ fixture list and in various cup competitions.

-participates in the Daily Mail Trophy national merit league.
-The School competes in a number of leading sevens competitions at each age, including all four age groups at the HSBC National Rosslyn Park Sevens at the end of the rugby season.
+In the Spring Term, the School competes in a number of leading Sevens competitions.
+Four age groups enter the HSBC National Rosslyn Park Sevens at the end of the rugby season.

-The senior squad has enjoyed several international tours in recent years visiting South Africa, New Zealand, Fiji, South America and in 2017 to Canada and The USA.
+The senior squad has enjoyed several international tours in recent years visiting South Africa, New Zealand, Fiji, South America, Canada and The USA.
 These tours give the boys a chance to not only play against sides from all over the world, with each country offering its own set of unique challenges, but also to experience some of the cultural and adventure based activities that these destinations have to offer.

 Tours closer to home for the younger teams include an annual pre-season training camp in France for the U15s and a biennial U12 & U13 tour to The Netherlands, as well as various UK destinations.